analogdevicesinc/ai8x-synthesis/README.md

 #### Overview of the Functions in main.c

-The generated code is split between API code (in `cnn.c`) and data dependent code in `main.c` or `main_riscv.c`.
-The data dependent code is based on a known-answer test.
+The generated code is split between API code (in `cnn.c`) and data-dependent code in `main.c` or `main_riscv.c`.
+The data-dependent code is based on a known-answer test.
 The `main()` function shows the proper sequence of steps to load and configure the CNN accelerator, run it, unload it, and verify the result.

 `void load_input(void);`
 Load the example input.
 This function can serve as a template for loading data into the CNN accelerator.
 Note that the clocks and power to the accelerator must be enabled first.
 If this is skipped, the device may appear to hang and the [recovery procedure](https://github.com/MaximIntegratedAI/MaximAI_Documentation/tree/master/MAX78000_Feather#how-to-unlock-a-max78000-that-can-no-longer-be-programmed) may have to be used.